balena-labs-projects/xserver/README.md

-# display block
+# xserver block

 A simple block that runs an X server for GUI applications.
 This block uses [matchbox window manager](https://www.usenix.org/legacy/publications/library/proceedings/usenix03/tech/freenix03/full_papers/allum/allum_html/matchbox.html) by default.

 ## Usage

-You will need to mount to unix socket from the `display` container, and set the `DISPLAY` variable in your application to `:0` before running any GUI applications.
+You will need to mount to unix socket from the `xserver` container, and set the `DISPLAY` variable in your application to `:0` before running any GUI applications.

 Here is an example `docker-compose.yml` from this repo: